awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Required: Yes
 `allocationStrategy`  <a name="compute-environment-compute-resources-allocationStrategy"></a>
 The allocation strategy to use for the compute resource if not enough instances of the best fitting EC2 instance type can be allocated\.
 This might be due to availability of the instance type in the Region or [Amazon EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)\.
 For more information, see [Allocation strategies](allocation-strategies.md)\.
-This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified\.
+This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 `BEST_FIT` \(default\)
 AWS Batch selects an instance type that best fits the needs of the jobs with a preference for the lowest cost instance type\.
 If additional instances of the selected instance type aren't available, AWS Batch waits for the additional instances to be available\.
 If there aren't enough instances available, or if you're hitting [Amazon EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) then additional jobs don't run until currently running jobs have completed\.
 This allocation strategy keeps costs lower but can limit scaling\.
 If you're using Spot Fleets with `BEST_FIT` then the Spot Fleet IAM Role must be specified\.
 `BEST_FIT_PROGRESSIVE`